 Dealer Name:

 Address:

 Post / Zip code:

 Dealer Salesman Name:

-Dealer Galesman Name.

 Customer Name:

 Business Name (if different from above):

 Address:

 Post / Zip code:

 Email Address:

-Tel No. Home / Office:
+Tel No. Home / Office: Cell / Mobile:

-SERIAL NUMBER:MACHINE NUMBER:
+SERIAL NUMBER: MACHINE NUMBER:

 MODEL:

+D 1 0: -:

-Dealer Signature:
+Dealer Signature: Date

 Print Name: Date:

-Privacy Notice Here at Shelbourne Reynolds Engineering Ltd we take your privacy seriously and will only use your personal information to administer your account provide the products and services you have requested from us.
-We would occasionally like to contact you with details of other products you may be interested in, special offers we provide and details/invitations to shows, working demonstrations and open days, however this would be no more than once or twice per year.
-If you consent to us contacting you for purpose please tick a box or boxes to say how you would like us to contact you.)
+Privacy Notice Here at Shelbourne Reynolds Engineering Ltd we take your privacy seriously and will only use your personal information to administer your account and

+provide the products and services you have requested from us.
+We would occasionally like to contact you with details of other products you m

+shows, working demonstrations and open days, however this would be no mo purpose please tick a box or boxes to say how you would like us to contact you

-Post Email Telephone/SMS 7
+Post Email Telephone/SMS

 If you prefer not to be contacted, then please tick this box

-For further information please refer to our Privacy Policy at www.shelbourne.com
+For further information please refer to our Privacy Policy at www.shelbourne.c om

 Customers Signature:

 Print Name: Date:

-The customer's signature certifies that the machine was delivered in a satisfactory condition and that adequate instruction was received its correct operation, safety requirements, and maintenance as stated in the operator's manual.
-Also that the customer has read, underst and agrees to the Terms and Conditions of Sale along with the Warranty Policy (including the disclaimers and limitations) contained in the operator's manual. ood,
+The customer's signature certifies that the machine was delivered in a saits correct operation, safety requirements, and maintenance as stated in and agrees to the Terms and Conditions of Sale along with the Warranty the operator's manual.
+Also that the customer has read, understood,

+operator's manual.
+Tolloy (moduling the dissilations and minitations) contained in the

 Additional work / discrepancies:

+This ware worths found or are the fee Shalbayana Dayanda Engirerring Ltd

-This page must be faxed or emailed to Shelbourne Reynolds Engineering Ltd. Fax No: +44 (0)1359 250464 Email: warranty@shelbourne.com
+Shelbourne Reynolds Engineering Ltd. mail: warranty@shelbourne.com